nuggetscooking/releases/README.md

 Any project that has been developed or can be published with a recent version of Storyline can easily implement the library.

-Refer to the video tutorial on the **[Youtube channel](http://www.youtube.com/@nuggets.cooking5653)** (video link coming soon) to make the necessary changes to your source file.
+Refer to the tutorial on the **[Youtube channel](http://www.youtube.com/@nuggets.cooking5653)** (video link coming soon) to make the necessary changes to your source file.
 Then copy/past the snippets below to the respective javascript triggers.

 ### Snippets